NativeScript/plugins/packages/google-signin/README.md

 1. This plugin requires `iOS 9.0+`.

-2. To use GoogleSignIn in your iOS app, set up the app with Firebase with the following steps at [Add Firebase to your Apple project](https://firebase.google.com/docs/ios/setup):
+2. To use GoogleSignIn for iOS, set up the app with Firebase with the following steps at [Add Firebase to your Apple project](https://firebase.google.com/docs/ios/setup):

 	1. [Create a Firebase project](https://firebase.google.com/docs/ios/setup#create-firebase-project)
 	2. [Register your app with Firebase](https://firebase.google.com/docs/ios/setup#register-app)